KD4Z/md380tools-vm/README.md

 Part 4: https://drive.google.com/open?id=0BwED_-BHnZjSNmlOMTJvT3l4VWM

 * Multiple language support.
-Currently 5 alternate languages are supported.
+Currently 6 alternate languages are supported.

   Dutch			(enable with: touch lang.nl )  Courtesy of PD0DIB

   Portuguese	(enable with: touch lang.pt )  Courtesy of CS7AGH

   Italian		(enable with: touch lang.it )  Courtesy of IW0QPP

-  Spanish       (enable with : touch lang.es )  Courtesy of EA8EE
+  Spanish       (enable with: touch lang.es )  Courtesy of EA8EE

-  German        (enable with : touch lang.de )  Courtesy of OE7BSH
+  German        (enable with: touch lang.de )  Courtesy of OE7BSH

+  French		(enable with: touch lang.fr )  Courtesy of ON7CL

   If you can help translate into other languages, create a branch, and modify the "strings" script (found here), and request a pull.
 Or send me the new language section in email.